PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/5_testing.md

 <img src="./images/testing_3.png" width="400px">

 Next, you can open the chain state tab and query the different storage parts.
-You open the storage by pressing the blue plus button on the right side.
+You can open the storage by pressing the blue plus button on the right side.
 The image below shows an example query of the DID.

 <img src="./images/testing_4.png" width="600px">